rvssrisudha/learning-verification-and-design/README.md

-# learning-verification-and-design
+# Becoming a Verification Engineer

 Documenting my journey of learning digital design and verification, one project at a time.

-# Becoming a Verification Engineer
+---

+## 👋 About Me

-Hello! 👋 I'm Venkata Shanmukha Sri Sudha Renduchintala.
+Hello!
+I'm **Venkata Shanmukha Sri Sudha Renduchintala**.

 I'm currently pursuing my Master's degree in Electrical and Computer Engineering at the University of Florida, specializing in Digital Design and Hardware Verification.
-With a CGPA of 3.74/4, coursework in VLSI, Reconfigurable Computing, and Hardware Security, and hands-on project experience, I am passionate about building the skills needed to become a Verification Engineer.
+With a CGPA of **3.74/4**, coursework in **VLSI**, **Reconfigurable Computing**, **Hardware Security**, and hands-on project experience, I am passionate about growing into a strong Verification Engineer.

-This repository documents my learning journey, projects, and certifications as I work towards my goal.
+This repository captures my learning journey, milestones, and certifications as I work towards my goal.

 ---